-For the purpose of the above requirement, a laminate is considered not uniform in an area where more than 20% of the number skins are interrupted within 50mm (taking the higher number of skins of the tested and approved layup in the area in question as reference, not considering any additional skins for reinforcements, mathematically rounded to closest integer).
+In order to protect the driver and the fuel cell in case of an impact, the sides and lower surfaces of the survival cell must comply with the following requirements.
+For the purpose of the following requirement, a laminate is considered not uniform in an area where more than 20% of the number skins are interrupted within 50mm (taking the higher number of skins in the area in question as reference, mathematically rounded to closest integer).